No products in the cart.

 This program is geared for the newer attorney, those new to Federal Court, or those seeking a refresher.
 It is great for all types of attorney: Large firm, small firm, solo, government and legal aid.

-This program will be recorded live on May 24 & 26, 2022.
-The recorded package, available in audio or video format and including seminar materials, will be available two to three weeks after the live program ends.*
+This program was recorded live on May 24 & 26, 2022.
+The recorded packages are now available in audio or video format and include seminar materials.*

 * The Video recording is a video of the webinar (including sound).
 The Audio recording is audio only, for those who wish to listen to it without visuals (such as in the car).
 You can also purchase both formats together.
 Note: All downloads must be downloaded to a computer first, before transferring them to another device.